 Why Australian banks are cutting credit card rewards earn rates

-Credit card rewards programs are dropping in value, here's more of what you can expect in 2016
+Credit card rewards programs are dropping in value, and here's more of what you can expect in 2016.

 Here we’ll explain how interchange fees have caused rewards value to drop, why we’re likely to see more banks doing the same and what else you can expect to change in the new year.